 - The evaluation criteria for the collusion track will be slightly modified to take into account a “the consolidated financial state” of all factories run by the same participant.
 More specifically, the total balance (and inventory) of all factories controlled by an agent type will be aggregated before calculating the profit giving a single score for the agent type in every simulation instead of three as was the case in 2020.
 This means that median-pumping by getting one factory to lose while pushing the profits of the other two up will not be effective in 2021.

 - Finalists for the “collusion” track MUST have a dedicated “collusion strategy” section in their reports with a non-trivial strategy for colluding among their factory managers.

 - We created discussion rooms for the three tracks here to help participants get together and contact organizers.
 You can also report bugs, feature requests and open new discussion topics on the same page.

 Getting started and getting help

-- The first thing you need to do is to read the game description for the one shot track and/or the standard/collusion tracks.
-More detailed description of the OneShot track is available here and for the standard/collusion tracks is available here.
+- The first thing you need to do is to read the game overview for the one shot track and/or the standard/collusion tracks.

-- If you have any questions, bug reports, feature requests, etc, you can open an issue on the SCML GitHub page
+- Happy hacking :-) If you have any questions, bug reports, feature requests, etc, you can open an issue on the SCML GitHub page

 |Finalist Announcement||July 31st|